premkpavuluri/microservices-research/members/ashritha.md

 - Etsy

+  Etsy is a global online marketplace, where people come together to make, sell, buy and collect unique items

   - To support the development of new features.
   - To allow continuous experimentation.

 - Gilt.com

-  A startup to a $1B fashion brand in the U.S
+  A startup that emerged to be a $1B worth fashion brand in the U.S

   - To have less dependencies between teams.
   - Running initiatives in parallel.